ahotchkin/react-fitness-backend/dev-log.md

 - [x] Add functionality for user to create diary every day

 Meal
-- [ ] Automatically add Meals for when a Diary is created - Breakfast, Lunch, Dinner, Snacks
+- [x] Automatically add Meals for when a Diary is created - Breakfast, Lunch, Dinner, Snacks

+Foods
+- [ ] Add functionality to add, update, and delete food from a meal

 <h5>Remaining To Dos</h5>
 <i>Required</i>